docQodly/docs/docs/language/commands/objectCopy.md

  text = documentToString(file("/SOURCES/person.txt")
- person = jsonParse(text) //person is a standard object sharedPerson = newSharedObject() copy = objectCopy(person,ck shared) //copy is a shared object
+ person = jsonParse(text) //person is a standard object sharedPerson = newSharedObject() copy = objectCopy(person,kShared) //copy is a shared object

   //So it can be put in sharedPerson use(sharedObject)